Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Counting and equidistribution of crossratios of quadratic irrationals

-The following result says that the orbit of $\alpha_0$ in $\QQ_p$ by homographies under a given finite index subgroup of the arithmetic group $\Ga^1_\OOO$ equidistributes, when its complexity is given by the relative height with respect to $\alpha_0$, to a measure absolutely continuous with respect to the Haar measure on $\QQ_p$.
+The following result says that the orbit of $\alpha_0$ in $\QQ_p$ by homographies under a given finite index subgroup of the arithmetic group $\Ga^1_\OOO$ (defined in Section \ref{subsec:quadirratzerochar}) equidistributes, when its complexity is given by the relative height with respect to $\alpha_0$, to a measure absolutely continuous with respect to the Haar measure on $\QQ_p$.

 \btheo With the above notation, let $\Ga$ be a finite index subgroup of $\Ga^1_\OOO$.
 Then, as $s\to+\infty$,

 where $k_\Ga$ is the smallest positive integer such that $ ^{k_\Ga}\in \Ga$.
 Furthermore, there exists $\kappa>0$ such that, as $s\to+\infty$,